systeminit/coding-assessment-sde3/README.md

 We use a take-home assessment so that you can have your most productive environment at hand.
 Use whatever editor, operating system, etc. you like.
 Google to your hearts content.

-We expect this assessment to take no more than 4 hours to do.
+Spend no more than 4 hours on this assessment.

 ## What you'll be building